andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-As mentioned in the Color article, there’s a variety of ways to define colors in CSS:
+As mentioned in the [Colors](./colors.md) article, there’s a variety of ways to define colors in CSS:

 ```css
 background-color: tomato;                   /* named value */